grz0zrg/fbg/README.md

 FBGraphics was extended to support any numbers of custom rendering backend; all graphics calls manipulate internal buffers and a simple interface allow to draw the result the way you want to.

-FBGraphics can support low memory hardware such as GBA by writing a specific backend.
-It should be noted that all internal buffers are manipulated in 24/32 bpp which is why the GBA backend is slow since it has to convert to 16bpp.
+FBGraphics can support low memory hardware such as GBA.
+It should be noted that all internal buffers are manipulated in 24/32 bpp so it has to convert to 16bpp on GBA.

 An OpenGL rendering backend which use the [GLFW library](http://www.glfw.org/) was created to demonstrate the custom backend feature, it allow to draw the non-accelerated FB Graphics buffer into an OpenGL context through a texture and thus allow to interwine 3D or 2D graphics produced with standard OpenGL calls with CPU-only graphics produced by FBGraphics draw calls.